omeka/classic-enduser/docs/Content/Working_with_Dublin_Core.md

 Interpreting Dublin Core fields in Omeka Classic
 --------------------------------------------------------

-The following Dublin Core fields are available in Omeka, together with some suggestions on interpreting the fields.
+The following Dublin Core fields are available in any Omeka installation, together with some suggestions on interpreting the fields.
 The fields are broad and loosely-defined by design, so please consult with the [DCMI element descriptions](http://dublincore.org/documents/usageguide/elements.shtml){target=_blank} to be sure you are meeting the specific needs of your project.

-Read one example of Dublin Core interpretations from the [North Carolina Exploring Culture and Heritage Online](https://www.digitalnc.org/partners/describing-your-materials/){target=_blank} project.
+We recommend reading one example of Dublin Core interpretations from the [North Carolina Exploring Culture and Heritage Online](https://www.digitalnc.org/partners/describing-your-materials/){target=_blank} project.

-For almost any field, the [Library of Congress Suggest](../Plugins/Library_of_Congress_Suggest.md) plugin can supply you with the ability to select from a controlled vocabulary.
+For almost any field, the [Library of Congress Suggest](../Plugins/Library_of_Congress_Suggest.md) plugin can offer a controlled vocabulary.
 This includes not just subject headings but people, places, and other authorities offered by LC.

 With the [Simple Vocab plugin](../Plugins/SimpleVocab.md) you can design custom controlled vocabularies, such as a list of notable people relevant to your materials, and attach them to the Dublin Core elements below.

-You may also want to review the detailed breakdown of [item types](Item_Types.md) with examples and a list of their item type metadata elements, and customize the Dublin Core fields most useful to you based on the item type.
+You can review the detailed breakdown of [item types](Item_Types.md) with examples and a list of their item type metadata elements, and customize the Dublin Core fields most useful to you based on the item type.

 With these tools, you can plan a comprehensive and coordinated approach to using the Dublin Core fields in your Omeka site.